mateimone/telegram_bot_python/README.md

 After a few seconds, you should receive a message on Telegram stating that the webhooks are set.
 You will now get notifications for certain updates on GitHub.
 A list of notifications can be found at the end of the file.\
 **Note**: webhooks can only be set by a repository owner or by someone who has admin access.\
-If you aren't allowed to add webhooks, the repo, token, and username can still be used to create issues, branch, and other resources.
+If you aren't allowed to add webhooks, the repo, token, and username can still be used to create issues and branches, and to receive messages.
+Still, someone else will have to add the webhooks following these instructions.

 If you want to close the program, simply exit both Ngrok and python terminals.
 The bot will retain the information that you provided through the 3 'link commands'.
 The webhook command will have to be run again, since the address Ngrok